uday2005/assigments/webdev/readme.md

 A simple web-based currency converter that allows users to convert amounts between different currencies The converter fetches real-time exchange rates and provides an easy-to-use interface for quick conversions.

-# Technologies used
+## Technologies used

-1. HTML
+- HTML
-2. CSS
+- CSS
-3. JAVASCRIPT
+- JAVASCRIPT
+- Primarily used css flecbox properties.

 ## Features